0xkevindiep/EZFlipper/README.txt

-Kash Machine is a program that finds brand new items on a third party marketplace, Grailed, and compares the buying price to the average sale price within the last week on another reselling marketplace, StockX, to calculate the possible profit margins from flipping that item.
+Kash Machine is a program that finds brand new items on a third party marketplace, Grailed, and compares the buying price to the average sale price of that same item on another reselling marketplace, StockX, to calculate the possible profit margins from flipping that item.
 The user gets to choose the minimum profit threshold by adjusting the variable 'min_profit' to determine which items are worth reselling.